✈️ Australia Travel Guide · Updated 2025

 Socks × 5 Pairs

-Unless you ski regularly, hiring skis, boots, and helmets at the resort is more economical than bringing your own.
-Book hire in advance for peak weekends.
+Unless you ski regularly, hiring skis, boots, poles and helmets at the resort is more economical than flying with equipment.
+Book hire in advance (especially for peak July school holidays) to guarantee sizes and save 10–15%.

 🎿